ppy/osu-wiki/news/2020/2020-04-11-mappers-report-march.md

 ## Around the Community

 Another new section this month!
 All around the community.
 Whenever something interesting happens in the community which does not fit into any category above we will include that here.
-Should you have/know about something interesting that’s happening within the mapping community, do not hesitate to let [Feerum](https://osu.ppy.sh/users/4815717) or [Noffy](https://osu.ppy.sh/users/1541323) know about it!
+Should you have/know about something interesting that’s happening within the mapping community, do not hesitate to let ::Feerum::{ user-id=4815717 } or [Noffy](https://osu.ppy.sh/users/1541323) know about it!

 ### The osu!
 Map Cast

-Starting up 2 months ago, there’s been a new podcast series hosted by [Cinnabun](https://osu.ppy.sh/users/11868659) titled the **osu!
+Starting up 2 months ago, there’s been a new podcast series hosted by ::Cinnabun::{ user-id=11868659 } titled the **osu!
 Map Cast**.
 This podcast is a series hosted on YouTube where Cinnabun talks with mappers, BNs, and NATs about their views on mapping, modding, and other related topics.
 With 9 episodes out and new episodes released weekly it will only further grow from here.
 In the episodes released so far, they’ve talked to the guests about osu! as well as their own personal experiences, so be sure to check it out if you want to learn something new or just want to listen to something osu! related.
 You can find out more about the osu!
 Map Cast [here](https://osu.ppy.sh/community/forums/topics/1043221)!

 ### Community Mentorship